andrew-walther/bios611-project1/README.md

 Through the formative years of every young student's life, they are often inundated by the task of taking exams to assess knowledge in a variety of subject matter areas.
 Although few students find taking exams to be an enjoyable tasks, the results are often indicative of one's aptitude for learning.
 On the outside of every exam experience, a multitude of outside factors can influence student performance aside from the raw education received in the classroom.

 Does gender play a significant role in exam performance among different subject areas?
-Can we predict if a student will perform better on an exam due to their cultural background, the education level of their parents, or wheter or not they took a test prep course prior to taking exams?
+Can we predict if a student will perform better on an exam due to their cultural background, the education level of their parents, or whether or not they took a test prep course prior to taking exams?

-In this project, we'll investigate the connections between these factors and the resulting test scores from a publicly avaiable dataset.
+In this project, we'll investigate the connections between these factors and the resulting test scores from a publicly available dataset.
 This analysis will be completed with linear regression modeling and other machine learning techniques that will help to predict a student's test outcome based on their personal background.

 ### Dataset